sphis-sinco/survival_sandbox/.dev/docs/resourcepacks/blocks/types/animated.md

 - `animated` :
     - `block_width` : Width of your block
     - `block_height` : Height of your block
     - `texture` (optional) : Path to your block relative to the image folder.
-(I.e `blocks/liquids/lava` would redirect to `assets/images/blocks/liquids/lava.png` in-game)
+(I.e `blocks/liquids/lava` would redirect to `assets/images/blocks/liquids/lava.png` in-game along with the resource pack versions)
     - `frames` (optional) : A list of integer values to control how your animation runs
         - Frames have to be specified like this: [0, 1, 2, 3, ...] : The first frame is 0.
         - Default: If you don't specify a frame order then the game will do it for you by just proceeding through the frames in order.